sayem-araf/sayem-araf/README.md

 - 👋 Hi, I’m @sayem-araf
 - 👀 I’m interested in Data Science and programming
-- 🌱 I have data analysis expertise using Power BI, SQL and Python
+- 🌱 Power BI, SQL and Python
 - 💞️ I’m looking to collaborate on projects that involves data acquisition, preparation, analysis and visualization.
 - 📫 You can reach me via LinkedIn - https://www.linkedin.com/in/sayem-araf-a53495a6/ or email- sayem.araf@gmail.com